Music Marketing Insights: Using Interactive Media in 2019

 Immersive Event Flyers

 We created a 360° event flyer for AVL BattleGrounds - a hip-hop event centered around rap battles.
-(Scroll down to interact.)
+(Click the image to open the design in a new tab!)

 This 360° flyer is simple yet immersive, and works great with social media campaigns and to propel event buzz.
 Our intentions were affirmed when we saw 8x social engagement using this 360° photo as a Facebook post for AVL Battle League.

 As sponsors for this particular event, we knew we needed to snag a shot of the event in action.
-Tune in below to see the 360° photo of Battlegrounds 8 LIVE.
+Click the image below to open this 360° shot of Battlegrounds 8 on YouTube.

 360° Concert & Event Photography